TUD-RST/pytutorials/03-Jupyter-Notebook-And-SymPy/README.md

 # Jupyter Notebook and SymPy
-This tutorial shows how to model and analyse the cart-pole system using a Jupyter Notebook and the symbolic mathematics library SymPy
+This tutorial shows how to model and analyze the cart-pole system using a Jupyter Notebook and the symbolic mathematics library SymPy

 ## The following topics are covered by the tutorial
 - Derivation of the equations of motion through scientific computing